SysKitTeam/docs-trace/report-overview/azure-active-directory.md

 ---
-title: Azure Active Directory
-description: >-
-  This article lists the currently supported Azure Active Directory reports with all of the properties that SysKit Trace loads.
+description: This article lists the currently supported Azure Active Directory reports with all of the properties that SysKit Trace loads.
-date: 9/22/2020
 ---

 # Azure Active Directory